-The main changes in the items of the statement of financial position as of 30 June 2024, compared with the statement of financial position as of 31 December 2023, are specified below:
+The main changes in the items of the statement of financial position as of 30 September 2024, compared with the statement of financial position as of 31 December 2023, are specified below:

-Total assets as of 30 June 2024 totaled approx. \$3,908 million, compared with approx. \$3,846 million as of 31 December 2023.
+Total assets as of 30 September 2024 totaled approx. \$4,050 million, compared with approx. \$3,846 million as of 31 December 2023.

-Current assets as of 30 June 2024 totaled approx. \$713 million compared with approx. \$568 million as of 31 December 2023, as specified below:
+Current assets as of 30 September 2024 totaled approx. \$783 million compared with approx. \$568 million as of 31 December 2023, as specified below:

-- (1) Cash and cash equivalents as of 30 June 2024 totaled approx. \$112 million, compared with approx. \$29 million as of 31 December 2023.
+- (1) Cash and cash equivalents as of 30 September 2024 totaled approx. \$157 million, compared with approx. \$29 million as of 31 December 2023.
 The cash income mainly derived from net income from the sale of natural gas and condensate from the Leviathan project and from income from Energean in respect of production-based royalties from the Karish lease and repayment of a loan provided to Energean (as specified in Note 6A to the Condensed Interim Financial Statements attached below).
-Conversely, the Partnership made payments in the Report Period, mainly in connection with profit distributions to the participation unitholders, the repayment of a loan provided to the Partnership by a banking corporation on account of credit facilities, and tax advance payments. - (2) Short-term deposits as of 30 June 2024 totaled approx. \$190 million, compared with approx. \$158 million as of 31 December 2023, and primarily include deposits in connection with the Leviathan Bond Bonds in the sum of approx. \$178 million compared with approx. \$146 million as of 31 December 2023.
-The balance of the deposits as of 30 June 2024 includes a safety cushion in the sum of approx. \$100 million for repayment of the Leviathan Bond Bonds, which was classified as short-term and designated for repayment of the Series 2025 Leviathan Bond Bonds. - (3) Trade receivables as of 30 June 2024 totaled approx. \$256 million, compared with approx. \$194 million as of 31 December 2023.
-The increase mainly derived from a change in the customer mix and in the sale price compared with the same period last year. - (4) Other receivables as of 30 June 2024 totaled approx. \$155 million, compared with approx. \$187 million as of 31 December 2023.
-The decrease mainly derives from a decrease in the operator balance under the joint venture in the Leviathan project, and from repayment of a loan provided to Energean in the Report Period.
+Conversely, the Partnership made payments in the Report Period, mainly in connection with profit distributions to the participation unitholders, the repayment of a loan provided to the Partnership by a banking corporation on account of credit facilities, buybacks of Leviathan Bond Bonds and tax advance payments. - (2) Short-term deposits as of 30 September 2024 totaled approx. \$276 million, compared with approx. \$158 million as of 31 December 2023, and primarily include deposits in connection with the Leviathan Bond Bonds in the sum of approx. \$275 million compared with approx. \$146 million as of 31 December 2023.
+The balance of the deposits as of 30 September 2024 includes, inter alia, a safety cushion in the sum of approx. \$100 million for repayment of the Leviathan Bond Bonds, which was classified as short-term and designated for repayment of the Series 2025 Leviathan Bond Bonds, and 50% of accrual of another safety cushion in the sum of approx. \$75 million (in accordance with the terms and conditions of the Deed of the Leviathan Bond Bonds) which is designated for repayment of Series 2025.
+As of the date of approval of the financial statements, this cushion was supplemented to the sum of approx. \$150 million. - (3) Trade receivables as of 30 September 2024 totaled approx. \$241 million, compared with approx. \$195 million as of 31 December 2023.
+The increase mainly derived from an increase in revenues and a change in the sales to customer mix in Q3/2024 compared with Q4/2023. - (4) Other receivables as of 30 September 2024 totaled approx. \$109 million, compared with approx. \$187 million as of 31 December 2023.
+The decrease mainly derives from a decrease in the operator balance under the joint venture in the Leviathan project, from repayment of a loan provided to Energean, and from reimbursement of royalties due to advances paid to the State and related and third parties from the Tamar project (for details, see Note 6F to the Condensed Interim Financial Statements attached below).

-Non-current assets as of 30 June 2024 totaled approx. \$3,195 million, compared with approx. \$3,278 million on 31 December 2023, as specified below:
+Non-current assets as of 30 September 2024 totaled approx. \$3,267 million, compared with approx. \$3,278 million on 31 December 2023, as specified below: